 - Using your Spanish mobile

-Spain operates on a GSM network, so if you are relocating to Spain from a country that also uses GSM and have an unlocked phone, switching to a Spanish SIM card is straightforward and your best option.
+Spain operates on a GSM network.
+If you’re relocating to Spain from a country that also uses GSM with an unlocked phone, switching to a Spanish SIM card is straightforward.

-Visitors arriving from countries that use networks other than GSM will not be able to operate their cell phone in Spain.
+Visitors from countries that use networks cannot use their mobile phones in Spain.
 In such cases, you can buy new and used Spanish phones on a contract or with a Spanish prepaid SIM card.

 Likewise, if you have owned your mobile phone for less than a year and are locked into a contract with a service provider in your country, your phone will generally not work with a Spanish SIM card.

-In these circumstances, you will have to contact your current service provider or ask about a roaming data SIM for Spain.
+In these circumstances, you must contact your current service provider or ask about a roaming data SIM for Spain.
 If you have had your cell phone for longer than a year, you should be allowed to get it unlocked so you can simply add a Spanish SIM card when you arrive.

 If you cannot unlock your phone and you are coming from a country that does not operate on a GSM network, such as Japan, Canada and the US, you might consider buying a ‘world’ mobile that has both CDMA and GSM radios.